 Each ENC is identified by an 8-character identifier, for example FR501050.
-The first two characters indicate the producer; e.g FR for France, GB for Great Britain.
+The first two characters indicate the producer; for example FR for France, GB for United Kingdom of Great Britain and Northern Island.
 A complete list of producer codes is included in the IHO standard S-62 - "List of Data Producer Codes".
 The third character (a number from 1 to 6) indicates the Navigational Purpose (as shown in the table above).
 The last five characters are alpha- numeric free text and provide a unique identifier.